AurelOconnell/Record-Co-P4/README.md

 # Project 3 - Starter Kit - Symfony

 ## API & Libraries

-https://api-ninjas.com/api/geocoding
+To get latitude and longitude coordinates https://api-ninjas.com/api/geocoding

+For the OpenStreetMap
 https://leafletjs.com/

 Thanks to them for their work